 Comments, experiences, and feedback are always welcomed.

-1. Pleasing or giving too much is a hindrance to compassion, it does not serve us or those we are in relationship with.
+Pleasing or giving too much is a hindrance to compassion, it does not serve us or those we are in relationship with.
 It does not serve the growth of our business or the resourcefulness’ of our team.
 Pleasing, while it is done to avoid disharmony, is manipulation and inauthentic so in some ways, every time we please another at the expense of our authenticity, we are chipping away at our self-esteem.
 Now, there will be times when it’s just easier to say you’ll take the Caesar salad even though you’d rather have the turkey sandwich and that’s no big deal.
 It just doesn’t matter that much.
-But when communication is at stake or expressing an opinion where we have wisdom and insight, it is vital that we all learn to be okay with some degree of healthy discomfort, disagreement, or conflict.
-When we are coming from a mindset of pleasing our motivation is to gain, appease, ensure others will like us, or to stay comfortable.
+But when communication is at stake or expressing an opinion where we have wisdom and insight, it is vital that we all learn to be ok with some healthy discomfort, disagreement, or conflict.
+When we are coming from a mindset of pleasing our motivation is to gain, appease, ensure others will like us, or to stay comfortable—that is not compassion.